Trip Summary and Itinerary Map

 Your charter flight from Punta Arenas to Antarctica will have you crossing the infamous Drake Passage in only a few hours.
 Way below, the ship is approaching King George Island for your arrival.
 The dramatic Antarctic landscapes soon become visible as your plane descends for landing in the South Shetlands.
-After landing, stretch your legs and spend some time exploring the island before being transferred by Zodiac to your ship .
-Meet the rest of your shipmates and set sail for the Peninsula!
+After landing, you will be transferred by minivan to the beach, where you will board your Zodiac to your ship.
+Meet the rest of your shipmates and set sail for the Peninsula.

 Days 3 to 6: Antarctic Peninsula and the South Shetland Islands

 There are few places in the world as evocative as Antarctica.
 As we approach the white continent, don't be surprised if you are overcome by feelings of excitement and awe.
 Much of Antarctica is indescribable and can only be fully appreciated through the human eye.

 Your first sightings will be from the ship itself.
 As the Captain and Expedition Team keep their eyes out for whales and seabirds, you'll be alerted to any new sightings.
 The team of expert lecturers will also provide in-depth explanations of the geology, history and wildlife of the region.

 Even more exciting are your daily excursions to land.
 Your first zodiac landing is something you'll never forget!
 Walking up to a beach that is dotted with penguins and seals is the most intimate way to experience the unique wildlife of Antarctica.
 Each landing is different and is dependent on weather, but every day presents new sightings and photo opportunities.
 You may take a zodiac cruise in search of whales and icebergs one day, followed by a hike to a Chinstrap rookery the next day.

 From the booming shot of a calving glacier to the thrill of spotting apex predators like leopard seals and killer whales in action, you'll welcome each day with the excitement and energy of a young child.
 The Expedition Team will be with you throughout, providing insights into the places you visit and offering photography tips to get the most out of your expedition.